matze-dd/Tex2txt/README.md

     a   &= b \\
     -c  &= d.
 ```
-will again produce an LT warning due to the missing comma after b,
+will again produce an LT warning due to the missing comma after 'b',
-since the script replaces both b and -c by V-V-V without intermediate text.
+since the script replaces both 'b' and '-c' by 'V-V-V' without
+intermediate text.

 In rare cases, manipulation with \\LTadd{} or \\LTskip{} may be necessary
 to avoid false warnings from the proofreader.